sabrebluedobie/sabrebluedobie.github.io/_posts/2025-12-30-product-based-business-exit-ramp-from-client-burnout.md

 Build the smallest version first, then improve it based on real use.

 This was part of what drove me to build DobieCore Suite.
-I was running ragged trying to keep up with client demands.
+I was running myself ragged trying to keep up with client demands.
 But beyond that, the pride in having something tangible that I have built makes it worth it.

 If you’re tired of the grind, products aren’t “passive income.”
 They’re **predictable effort**—and that’s the point.